 Courtney Thompson is a 2016 Olympic Bronze Medalist, 2012 Olympic Silver Medalist, 2014 FIVB World Champion, NCAA National Champion, University of Washington Alumni and Kent Native.
-She has been a member of the Women’s National Team since 2007.
+She is recently retired from the USA Women's National Team.

 Hometown: Kent, Washington